-We have audited the accompanying consolidated balance sheets of Know Labs, Inc. as of September 30, 2018 and 2017, and the related consolidated statements of operations, stockholders' deficit, and cash flows for each of the two years in the period ended September 30, 2018 and the related notes (collectively referred to as the 'financial statements').
-In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of Know Labs, Inc. at September 30, 2018 and 2017, and the consolidated results of its operations and its cash flows for each of the two years in the period ended September 30, 2018, in conformity with U.S. generally accepted accounting principles.
+We have audited the accompanying consolidated balance sheets of Know Labs, Inc. as of September 30, 2018, and the related consolidated statements of operations, stockholders' deficit, and cash flows for the year ended September 30, 2018 and the related notes (collectively referred to as the 'financial statements').
+In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of Know Labs, Inc. at September 30, 2018, and the consolidated results of its operations and its cash flows for each of the year in the period ended September 30, 2018, in conformity with U.S. generally accepted accounting principles.